 Southeast and East Asia

 The Friedrich Naumann Foundation for Freedom (FNF) promotes democracy, human rights, economic freedom, and curbing climate change.
-In Southeast and East Asia, we have offices in Bangkok, Hanoi, Jakarta, Kuala Lumpur, Manila, Seoul, Taipei, and Yangon.
-The FNF regional team works with the Council of Asian Liberals and Democrats, the Working group for an ASEAN Human Rights Mechanism, and the ASEAN Prosperity Initiative, which is part of the Institute for Democracy and Economic Affairs.
+In Southeast and East Asia, we have offices in Bangkok, Hanoi, Jakarta, Manila, Seoul, Taipei, and Yangon.
+We also work in Malaysia.
+The FNF regional team works with the Council of Asian Liberals and Democrats, the Working group for an ASEAN Human Rights Mechanism, the Asia Centre, and the ASEAN Prosperity Initiative, which is part of the Institute for Democracy and Economic Affairs.
 Should you have questions or suggestions about our work, please contact us.
 You can also meet our team here.

 China's Strategic Interests

 Rising tensions among the great powers are contributing to uncertainty and the security dilemma in the Indo-Pacific region.
 This raises the question of possible policy alternatives amidst conflictual developments.
 The role of smaller powers within the region and extra-regional powers, such as European countries, offers the potential to cope with the growing rivalries.
 In particular, it is significant to examine the position and role of Indonesia, one of the most influential members of ASEAN.
 Cooperation within the region and with extra-regional powers is needed to ease tensions and guarantee sustainable cooperation.